 Once your team has worked together to identify some of the internal and external strengths and challenges that will shape your strategic plan and used them to set some preliminary goals, you can begin the process of defining those goals in measurable terms.

-No matter what your nonprofit’s specific goals and objectives are, you’ll benefit from identifying ways to reach them through the process of capacity building.
+Regardless of your nonprofit’s specific goals and objectives, you’ll benefit from identifying ways to reach them through the process of capacity building.
 Capacity building activities and projects are those that facilitate the deepening of your nonprofit’s mission and impact and allow you to maintain the good work you’re already doing.